DavidT3/DAXA/paper/paper.md

 they generally record the time, position, and energy of each individual photon impacting the detector (true for all missions currently implemented in [Daxa]{.smallcaps}); this means that we can create images, lightcurves, and spectra for any object detected within the field-of-view, even if it was not the target.
-With this software, we enable the maximum exploitation of existing X-ray archives, to traverse the X-ray desert and ensure that we are fully prepared for future X-ray telescopes such as _Athena_ [@athena] and _Lynx_ [@lynx].
-Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at no extra cost.
+With this software, we enable the maximum use of existing X-ray archives, to traverse the X-ray desert and ensure that we are fully prepared for future X-ray telescopes such as _Athena_ [@athena] and _Lynx_ [@lynx].
+Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at little extra cost.

-Finally, [Daxa]{.smallcaps} can be used to further one of the tenets of open-source science, reproducibility.
-Its management features both allow the user to keep track of their dataset, but also to version control it.
-If more data become available, or existing data need to be reprocessed, then the version of the dataset can be automatically updated.
-Research publications can thus reference an exact version number of a dataset, which can be reproduced without offering the whole dataset for download.

 [^*]: turne540@msu.edu